-The project has continued to grow to more than 200beehives.
-In addition we have also donated new equipment and assisted in the bottling and distribution of the honey, including a project to make the colourful 'Maasai' beaded cloth to top the jars which brings additional income to the village.
+The project has continued to grow to more than 30 beehives.
+In addition, we have also donated new equipment and assisted in the bottling and distribution of the honey, including a project to make the colourful 'Maasai' beaded cloth to top the jars which brings additional income to the village.
 With continued support, the project will grow, both in the number of hives and beekeepers, along with the growth of different honey products and flavours.

 Due to the proximity of the village to Sanctuary Swala, guests of the camp can also visit the Mwika village to learn more about the project and to interact with the local community.